 grounds and gardens

 We undertook a full ecological survey before we started the development in order to assess current ecological value of the site, and identify improvements we could make.
 As a result, our planting scheme incorporates native plant species and provides a habitat for indigenous wildlife.
 We have installed bird and bat boxes around the grounds to create a safe environment for breeding.
 In addition, there is a nature garden to encourage fauna and flora and a log pile to create an invertebrate habitat, providing essential eco system services to plants and other animals.
+In 2012 we installed 2 bee hives on our roof which produced honey that we used in the kitchen.

 We do not use any pesticides or chemical fertilisers in the grounds.